Unhide columns, rows and sheet in Excel

 Excel unhide home tab

-To unhide column(s) by single action, you may unhide one or all hidden columns.
-This is using the short key to unhide the column.
+To unhide column(s) by a single action, you may unhide one or all hidden columns.

-To unhide all hidden columns, first select whole sheet by pressing Ctrl+ A and then use this short key:
+To unhide all hidden columns, first select the whole sheet by pressing Ctrl+ A and then use this short key:

-Press the above keys one by one.
+(Press the above keys one by one.)

 How to unhide a row example

-To unhide the rows, I am again assumed that you know how to hide the rows and columns.
+To unhide the rows, I again assumed that you know how to hide the rows and columns.
 Just in case, you need to learn, here is the link to its tutorial: Hide the columns and rows in Excel.

 For the example, I hid the row number six as shown below: